Tips to Keep Your Home Secure Over the Holidays

 Don’t Post Your Travel Plans

-Going on vacation is exciting and it’s hard not to announce your travel plans on social media, but you never know who might receive that information.
+Visiting family and traveling are exciting and it’s hard not to announce your travel plans on social media, but you never know who might receive that information.
 To be on the safe side, share this information with your friends and family when you talk to them.
 Be sure to talk to your kids about not posting this information on social media as well.
-Then, when you return from the vacation, feel free to share all the lovely pictures from your trip.
+Then, when you return from the trip, feel free to share all the lovely pictures from your trip.

 Turn on Exterior Lighting